DuskZhang/MemedefenceReal/README.md

 Building path:

-The game starts with one black-star tile in the top-left corner, click either to the left or down that tile in order to build another tile of black-star, which is the "path" of the game.
+The game starts with one black-star tile in the top-left corner, click on tiles surrounding the path( to the left or down the first tile) in order to build another tile of black-star, which is the "path" of the game.
 After building a path of 50 tiles, press enter to start the first wave.
 Mobs follow the path.

 Placing towers: